WPoets/react-native-skeleton/codedoc.md

 ## Code Documentation

-### How to change splash screen backround and logo ?
+### How to change splash screen background and logo ?

 src/images